 Firstly, they may be named after the Icelandic Sagas, Norse mythology, or Gods and Goddesses.
 For example Gyðja (Gydja) meaning ‘Goddess’ or ‘fairy,’ and Thor and Ódinn, the names of Viking Gods.

-Secondly they maybe named after the horses colour, character or ability.
-For Example Fleygur meaning the flying one – obviously named after Little Viking Horse’s amazing talents; or Kraftur, meaning ‘power,’ and Magnus meaning ‘great.’
+Secondly, they are named after the horses colour, character or ability.
+For example Fleygur, meaning ‘the flying one’ – obviously named after Little Viking Horse’s amazing talents; or Kraftur, meaning ‘power,’ and Magnus meaning ‘great.’
 Then there is Ragnar, meaning ‘strong councillor,’ and also the name of a 9th Century Viking.

-Lastly they may be named for animals, and in particular birds, or the element of nature.
+Lastly, they may be named for animals, birds, or the element of nature.
 For example Fló, meaning ‘flea’; Blossi meaning ‘flare,’ or Dynjandi meaning ‘thundering hooves’, and this is also the name of a famous waterfall in Iceland.

-And then there are ones that don’t meet my nicely organised categories like Flikka – a girls name.
-They can be named for weapons and artefacts too.
+And then there are ones that don’t meet nicely organised categories, like Flikka – a girl’s name.
+They can also be named for weapons and other artefacts too.

 The majority of Icelandic Horse breeders outside Iceland have adopted the same custom for naming horses and this shows the proper respect for this noble breed.
 It is not considered proper to name the Icelandic horse in a way that is demeaning.